Recommended Reference Books for Small-Scale Farming

 The number one thing would be real paper books written as tested how-to guides.
 Not a digital copy…actual paper books.
 If you can only start with one I recommend this one, but there are so many you can get to create an at your fingertips library.
 That would be the tippy-top of 4% effort.
 You don’t even have to read them right away….just have them.

-The number two thing I would recommend is spend time only on what is the most likely scenario for your geographic or economic situation, and then walk away from prepping thinking before it drains you dry.
+The number two thing I would recommend is spend time only on what is the most likely scenario for your geographic or economic situation, and then walk away from prepping mindset before it drains you dry.
 Where I live tornadoes are a big concern.
 Our area lost 250+ homes to tornadoes in 2013, so our family’s buildings must have basements, we keep digital backups of photos off site, crucial documents are stored in a firesafe in the basement, and any tornado warning means everyone dresses in good shoes and weather appropriate clothing and hangs out in the basement together (a little praying doesn’t hurt!).
 Took a little time to set that up, but we increased our chances of surviving and bouncing back.
 And I don’t worry as long as all my babies are home when the warning goes out.
 Decades ago we lived an hour from the coast.
-In that home hurricane shutters came standard when we bought the house, and our emergency plan was to be the first mini-van to evacuate if a hurricane was called for.
+In that home hurricane shutters came standard with new homes, and our emergency plan was to be the first mini-van to evacuate if a hurricane was called for.
 Depends on where you live and where your extended family/support is located.

 The number three thing I would recommend is part of the original 80/20 rule.
 The effort for #3 might be beyond a 4% investment if you live inside the city limits, but it certainly falls within a 20% framework.
 We are talking chickens.
 If you have your heart set on a different kind of livestock and you are able to bring them home this week then fine.
 If you have had chickens in the past and hated them then okay.
 However, let me challenge you to name any other single agriculture option out there that gives you 6-7 grams of protein per day, keeps producing even when it’s cold, known as the farm’s garbage disposal, will forage her own food if allowed, raise 5 new babies each year (more if you use her as a foster mom instead of incubator) and provide a family-sized portion of meat if absolutely necessary.
 Not every neighborhood lets you, I know….just give thought to how much faster you can be up and running with laying hens than any other livestock or even a garden.